+Weapon: The same as "dangerous weapon" under 18 U.S.C.: §930(g)(w) which includes "a weapon, device or instrument, material or substance, animate or inanimate, that is used for, or is readily capable of causing death or serious bodily injury."

+Controlled substance: A drug or other substance identified in certain provisions of the Federal Controlled Substances Act specified in both federal and state laws and regulations applicable to this policy.

+Illegal drugs: A controlled substance except for those legally possessed or used under the supervision of a licensed health-care professional or that is legally possessed or used under any other authority under the Controlled Substances Act or any other federal law.

+Authorized Suspensions or Removals of Students with Disabilities

-- 2. School personnel may order the suspension or removal of a student with a disability from his or her current educational placement as follows: - a.
-The Board, , Superintendent of Schools or a Building Principal delegated the authority to suspend students may order the placement of a student with a disability into IAES or suspension for a period not to exceed five consecutive school days and not to exceed the amount of time a non-disabled student would be subject to suspension for the same behavior.
+School personnel may order the suspension or removal of a student with a disability from his or her current educational placement as follows:

+- The Board, superintendent of schools or a building principal delegated the authority to suspend students may order the placement of a student with a disability into IAES or suspension for a period not to exceed five consecutive school days and not to exceed the amount of time a non-disabled student would be subject to suspension for the same behavior. - The superintendent may order the placement of a student with a disability into an IAES or suspension for up to ten consecutive school days, inclusive of any period in which the student has been suspended or removed under subparagraph (a) above for the same behavior, if the superintendent determines that the student has engaged in behavior that warrants a suspension and the suspension or removal does not exceed the amount of time non-disabled students would be subject to suspension for the same behavior. - The Superintendent may order additional suspensions of not more than tenconsecutive school days in the same school year for separate incidents of misconduct, as long as those removals do not constitute a change of placement.

-- b.
-The Superintendent may order the placement of a student with a disability into an IAES or suspension for up to 10 consecutive school days, inclusive of any period in which the student has been suspended or removed under subparagraph (a) above for the same behavior, if Superintendent determines that the student has engaged in behavior that warrants a suspension and the suspension or removal does not exceed the amount of time non-disabled students would be subject to suspension for the same behavior. - c.
-The Superintendent may order additional suspensions of not more than 10 consecutive school days in the same school year for separate incidents of misconduct, as long as those removals do not constitute a change of placement. - d.
-The Superintendent may order the placement of a student with a disability in an IAES to be determined by the committee on Special Education (CSE), for the same amount of time that a student without a disability would be subject to discipline, but not more than 45 days, if the student carries or possesses a weapon, inflicts serious bodily injury upon another person, or the student knowingly possesses or uses illegal drugs or sells or solicits the sale of a controlled substance at school, at a school function, or on school grounds. - (1) "Weapon" means the same as "dangerous weapon" under 18 U.S.C.: §930(g)(w) which includes "a weapon, device or instrument, material or substance, animate or inanimate, that is used for, or is readily capable of causing death or serious bodily injury." - (2) "Controlled substance" means a drug or other substance identified in certain provisions of the Federal Controlled Substances Act specified in both Federal and State law and regulations applicable to this policy. - (3) "Illegal drugs" means a controlled substance except for those legally possessed or used under the supervision of a licensed health-care professional or that is legally possessed or used under any other authority under the Controlled Substances Act or any other Federal law. - 3.
-Subject to specified conditions required by both Federal and State law and regulation, an impartial hearing officer may order the placement of a student with a disability in an IAES setting for up to 45 days at a time, if maintaining the student in his or her current educational placement poses a risk of harm to the student or others.
+- The superintendent may order the placement of a student with a disability in an IAES to be determined by the Committee on Special Education (CSE) for the same amount of time that a student without a disability would be subject to discipline, but not more than 45 days, if the student carries or possesses a weapon, inflicts serious bodily injury upon another person, knowingly possesses or uses illegal drugs or sells or solicits the sale of a controlled substance at school, at a school function or on school grounds. - Subject to specified conditions required by both federal and state laws and regulations, an impartial hearing officer may order the placement of a student with a disability in an IAES setting for up to 45 days at a time if maintaining the student in his or her current educational placement poses a risk of harm to the student or others.

-B. Change of Placement Rule
+Change of Placement Rule